Fiorano (wine): History

 Alessandrojacopo inherited Tenuta di Fiorano estate after Prince Alberico died in 2005, enhanced its vineyards and put Fiorano Rosso back on the market starting with vintage 2006.

 Today Tenuta di Fiorano is run by Prince Alessandrojacopo Boncompagni Ludovisi and extends for a total of some 200 hectares including vineyards, olive groves, and crop and pasture land.
 And above all there is the historic cellar with the wines that Prince Alberico so jealously conserved and where only a lucky few, including Veronelli, were allowed to visit.
 Out of respect for Prince Alberico Alessandrojacopo continues this tradition even today.

 Production

-From a vineyard area of 10 ha, three wines were produced at the estate, one Rosso, a red Bordeaux-style blend from plantings of Cabernet Sauvignon and Merlot, and two white varietal wines, a Sémillon and a Malvasia di Candia.
+From a vineyard area of 10 ha, three wines were produced at the estate: one Rosso, a red Bordeaux-style blend from plantings of Cabernet Sauvignon and Merlot; and two white varietal wines, a Sémillon and a Malvasia di Candia.

-The grapes are pruned to extremely reduced yields described as "ridiculously low", which resulted in marked levels of flavour concentration.
+The grapes are pruned to extremely reduced yields described as "ridiculously low", which resulted in marked levels of flavor concentration.

-The wine is aged in large numbered barrels which are reused every year.
+The wine is aged in large numbered barrels that are reused every year.
 The Fiorano cellars have a widespread culture of white mold that covered the barrels and bottles, which Boncompagni Ludovisi believed to be beneficial to his production and left to develop undisturbed.